wassim93/amazon-clone/README.md

 - react router
 - context api
 - hooks
-- firebase auth & could functions
+- firebase auth
-- react flip move animation
-- stripe functionality for online payment
 - Sign in & Sign Up with firebase
+- stripe functionality for online payment (not working cuz we need paid subscription for firebase functions :(.. )

 # In order to run this project

 - you should first copy your own config script from your firebase project and paste it in firebase.js file under /config folder
 - as a second step you shoudl setup your stripe secret key realted to your stripe account and replace it in index.js file under /functions folder
+- you need blaze subscription plan for firebase to run cloud functions

 # Getting Started with Create React App